-Rules to follow from our President, John L. Marshall III
+Rules to follow from our former President, John L. Marshall III

 I want to share with you a number of “Leadership Rules” that I have used for many years.
 If I were you, I would be asking myself, why “rules” of leadership?
 First, I am a recovering lawyer.
 All lawyers are rules-based.
 That is how we learned to think like a legal professional!
 Are there any “bright-line” tests that should be applied to this set of facts?
 Is there a regulation or law directly on point?
 Secondly, I am a firm believer that effective leadership happens when the staff you are responsible for supporting is be able to make decisions on their own that would closely mirror the decisions you would make in the same circumstances, using rules that you have supplied.
 In other words, management happens when you are in the room, leadership happens when you aren’t.

 So where did these “Rules” come from?
 I am extremely fortunate to have had the opportunity to work for and be mentored not only by persons whom I know to be excellent leaders themselves, but to have been exposed to excellent classroom-style management training during my tenure at AT&T Corp.
 My learning how to be a manager and leader has certainly not stopped.
 In fact, I find that even after quite a few years as a business unit leader responsible for the business operations of nearly 90 branches throughout the United States and hundreds of millions of dollars in revenue, I am still learning how to be a better manager and leader.
 For example, I think the area that continues to offer the most opportunity for development for me personally is in providing consistent criticism.
 The praise part of communication comes easier.
 But more on that in a later blog post…